 VA medical malpractice lawyers in New Jersey

 At Eisbrouch & Marsh, our legal team has nearly three decades of experience recovering favorable settlements and verdict for NJ residents who have been victims of substandard health care, whether in a VA clinic or private hospital.
 Our firm has access to seasoned investigators who are well-versed in the problems and issues facing the Department of Veteran Affairs.
 For more information about filing a medical malpractice lawsuit in New Jersey during a free, confidential consultation, please contact our offices by calling 201-342-5545.
+We serve residents in northern New Jersey, including Hackensack, Newark, Bergen County, and Essex County from our offices in New Jersey and New York.

 - New York Post, VA ‘misconduct’ may have led to 1,000 deaths: report http://nypost.com/2014/06/24/va-misconduct-may-have-led-to-1000-deaths-report/